alperenuzun/subscription-management-api/README.md

 - Set up the libraries `composer install`
 - Start the server `symfony server:start`

-Also, to be able to have tables, create the migration command like:
-* bin/console make:migration

 #### Database Schemas

 DB schemas can be found in `migrations` folder.